gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 }
 ```

-#### Organising the Metal textures used for presenting the rendered content
+#### Organizing the Metal Textures Used for Presenting the Rendered Content

 We established we need to render our content as two views to both Apple Vision displays.
 We have three options when it comes to the organization of the textures' layout we use for drawing:

-1. `LayerRenderer.Layout.dedicated` - A layout that assigns a separate texture to each rendered view.
+1. [`LayerRenderer.Layout.dedicated`](https://developer.apple.com/documentation/compositorservices/layerrenderer/layout/dedicated) - A layout that assigns a separate texture to each rendered view.
 So two eyes - two textures.
-2. `LayerRenderer.Layout.shared` - A layout that uses a single texture to store the content for all rendered views.
+2. [`LayerRenderer.Layout.shared`](https://developer.apple.com/documentation/compositorservices/layerrenderer/layout/shared) - A layout that uses a single texture to store the content for all rendered views.
 One texture big enough for both eyes.
-3. `LayerRenderer.Layout.layered` - A layout that specifies each view’s content as a slice of a single 3D texture with two slices total.
+3. [`LayerRenderer.Layout.layered`](https://developer.apple.com/documentation/compositorservices/layerrenderer/layout/layered) - A layout that specifies each view’s content as a slice of a single 3D texture with two slices total.

 Which one should you use?
 Apple official examples use `.layered`.
-Ideally `.shared` or `.layered` as having one texture to manage results in fewer things to keep track of, less commands to submit and less GPU context switches.
-I have seen people out there using two separate textures (`.dedicated`) but I don't see why.
+Ideally `.shared` or `.layered`, as having one texture to manage results in fewer things to keep track of, less commands to submit and less GPU context switches.
+Some rendering techniques such as Vertex Amplification do not work with `.dedicated`, which expects a separate render pass for each texture, so it is best avoided.

 Let's update the configuration code once more: